Employee Advocacy: What’s in it For The Employees?

 It also has more concrete benefits that you can measure statistically, such as the number of leads, deals, partnerships, and more.
 By building out your social media presence through employee advocacy, many of the digital connections you make can turn into leads.
 They can also become people you make partnerships with whether you promote each other's initiatives, speak at each other's events, post and share each other's content, and more.

-Employee advocacy helps employees in a myriad of ways both in and out of the office regardless of the industry you work in or the size of your organization.
+Employee advocacy benefits employees in a myriad of ways both in and out of the office regardless of the industry you work in or the size of your organization.
 You can build your platform on social media, gain more opportunities and excel at your career.

 New call-to-action